The role of exchangeability in causal inference: Notation and foundations

 \section{Notation and foundations}

-\subsection{Structural assumption}
+\subsection{Structural Assumption}

-It is convenient for our derivations to assume that the outcome random variable, $Y_i$, is determined by the structural rule $Y_{i} = f(Z_i,X_i,U_i)$, where $Z_i$ represents treatment assignment, $X_i$ observed potential confounders, and $U_i$ unobserved factors that may affect $Y_i$ and may or may not also be confounders.
-This model may be readily modified to include further stochastic elements, for example, additive `residual' errors, so the structural assumption is quite general.
-Note that in the structural definition, we may consider specific \textit{interventions} on treatment and write $f(z,X_i,U_i)$, as if the random variable $Z_i$ has a degenerate distribution at $z$, and so that the intervention is independent of $(X_i,U_i)$.
-Note also that the structural definition is essentially identical to the potential outcome construction; in the conventional notation, we have for the potential outcome $Y_i(z)$ that $Y_i(z) \equiv f(z,X_i,U_i)$.
-In what follows, we always assume `general' exchangeability of $(Z_i, X_i, U_i)$ (and consequently $Y_i$ as it is determined by the former) over the individual indices $i=1,\ldots,n,\ldots$, which also implies exchangeability of the observable random vectors $W_i = (Y_i, Z_i, X_i)$, $i=1,\ldots,n,\ldots$.
-In places we use vector notation such as $W_{1:n} = (W_1, \ldots, W_n)$ for finite sequences of these.
+It is convenient for our derivations to assume that the outcome random variable, $Y_i$, is determined by the structural rule $Y_{i} = f(Z_i,X_i,U_i)$, where $Z_i$ represents treatment assignment, $X_i$ observed potential confounders, and $U_i$ unobserved factors that may be determinants of $Y_i$ and may or may not also be confounders.
+This structural assumption is quite general as the model can be readily modified to include further stochastic elements such as additive `residual' errors.
+Note that in the structural definition, we may consider specific \textit{interventions} on treatment and write $f(z,X_i,U_i)$, as if random variable $Z_i$ has a degenerate distribution at $z$, and so that the intervention is independent of $(X_i,U_i)$.
+Note also that the structural definition is essentially identical to the potential outcome construction; in the conventional notation, the potential outcome is given by $Y_i(z) \equiv f(z,X_i,U_i)$.
+In what follows, we always assume `general' infinite exchangeability of the sequence $\left( (Z_i, X_i, U_i) \right)_{i=1}^\infty$ (and consequently $(Y_i)_{i=1}^\infty$ as it is determined by the former) over the individual indices $i$, which also implies exchangeability of the sequence $(W_i)_{i=1}^\infty$ of the observable random vectors $W_i = (Y_i, Z_i, X_i)$.
+For finite sequences of these, in places we use vector notation $(W_i)_{i=1}^n = (W_1, \ldots, W_n)$.

-\subsection{Experimental and observational designs}
+\subsection{Experimental and Observational Designs}

-The objective of causal inference is to quantify the effect of assigning a treatment level $z$ (relative to an alternative level $z'$) on the outcome, independently of any other determinants of the outcome.
-Such an intervention may be the result of a random allocation mechanism (which is the case herein), or arise deterministically, but must be carried out preserving this independence.
+The objective of causal inference is to quantify the effect of assigning a treatment level, $z$, (relative to an alternative level $z'$) on the outcome, independent of any other determinants of the outcome.
 Such an allocation mechanism is commonly termed \textit{experimental}.
 We label the corresponding probability distributions of observations under such a setting by $\mathcal E$.
 If the independence is not known to be present, the mechanism is termed \textit{observational}, or \emph{non-experimental}.
 The corresponding distributions are labeled by $\mathcal O$.
 The independence requirement may be expressed as the factorization